Custom Built Car Registration in TexasPage Overview

 Custom Built Car Registration in Texas

-Custom-built or home-built vehicles are subject to special registration requirements.
-First off, they'll need a safety inspection by a licensed safety inspection shop.
+You must also have a safety inspection performed by a licensed safety inspection shop.
 The inspector will make sure your vehicle has all the necessary safety equipment, such as the correct mirrors, adequate brakes, headlights, turn signals, seat belts, and so forth.

-Be prepared to hand over all receipts or bills of sale for all components that you used to assemble the vehicle (this means keeping diligent records for the duration of your project).
-This is partly so the state can make sure neither the chassis nor any of the parts were stolen, and also to help determine the value of the vehicle.
+Be prepared to hand over all receipts or bills of sale for all components you used to assemble the vehicle (this means you'll need to keep diligent records for the duration of your project).
+Part of the reason this is a requirement is so the state can make sure neither the chassis nor any of the parts were stolen.
+Plus, it will also help determine the value of the vehicle.

 Antique vehicles are also generally exempt from emissions testing.